Predators and biodiversity as biocontrol of the invasive round goby

 Do predatory fish on the west-coast eat round gobies? - Top down control through predation

 Many species of gobies are popular prey for cod, and in the Baltic Sea, it is well known that cod eat the abundant round gobies.
 But what about the population in the Gothenburg archipelago?
-Cod are frequent visitors in the Gothenburg habour where round gobies are common.
+Cod are frequent visitors in the Gothenburg harbour where round gobies are common.
 However, nothing is known about the interactions between these two species, and whether or not west-coast cod has learnt to eat round gobies.
 Other predatory fish, such as eel, might also be important predators that can keep the invasive round gobies in check.

 Our goal is to determine how common round goby is as a prey for cod in the Gothenburg archipelago by sampling residual goby DNA in the feces of the cod!
 By looking for evidence of predation in a non-invasive way, we can save the lives of the cod that have learnt to prey on gobies, and let them continue their presumptive control of the goby population.
-This is especially important since cod are visual predators that hunt in groups as juveniles, when they can also learn from eachother!
-Similar proicesses have been observed among groupers feeding on invasive lionfish in the Carribbean.
+This is especially important since cod are visual predators that hunt in groups as juveniles, when they can also learn from each other!
+Similar processes have been observed among groupers feeding on invasive lionfish in the Carribbean.

 The round goby (Neogobius melanostomus, sv: Svartmunnad smörbult) is the first invasive fish found in the Swedish marine environment.
 The species grows to about 25 cm, is bottom-associated and feeds on a wide range of small invertebrates, small fishes, and fish eggs and larvae.
 Life-span is a maximum of six years, and sexual maturity is commonly reached after two.
 The spawning takes place in the males nest, commonly under a rock.
 After spawning the male stays and protects the eggs until they hatch.
-The round goby is abundant in the Baltic Sea, but at the Swedish west-coast, the species is, so far, locally restricted to the Gothenburg harbour, parts of the Gothenburg archipelago and the northern coast towards Marstrand.
+The round goby is abundant in the Baltic Sea, but at the Swedish West Coast, the species is, so far, locally restricted to the Gothenburg harbour, parts of the Gothenburg archipelago and the northern coast towards Marstrand.

 Can other fish species limit the spread of the round gobies? - Nische limitation as a consequence of high biodiversity

 We want to understand if this theory also apply to the round gobies.
 Do areas with fewer fish species have more round gobies?
 And how do these patterns change with time and other abiotic factors?
-We are studying this by monitoring the fish community and the precense of round gobies across many sites along the Swedish west-coast.
+We are studying this by monitoring the fish community and the presence of round gobies across many sites along the Swedish west-coast.
 Monitoring is done through under water video recording and identification analysis.
-An online citicen science identification project is on it’s way (in the mean time, check out the predecessor The Koster Seafloor Observatory).
+An online citizen science identification project is on it’s way (in the mean time, check out the predecessor The Koster Seafloor Observatory).
 This project is also aligning with the school project “Alien species” (sv: Främmande arter) where students in primary and junior high school learn about invasive species and the issues these cause in the environment.

 The project aligns research within the Gothenburg Global Biodiversity Centre (GGBC), Centre for Marine Evolutionary Biology (CeMEB) and the Centre for Sea and Society.